C38C/open_spectral_sensing/README.md

 <h3>Soldering</h3>

 To allow for a small device footprint, flexible 30 AWG silicone wire is used.
-Approximately x cm of wire is used for the configuration outlined in [Layout](#layout)
+Approximately 60 cm of wire is used for the configuration outlined in [Layout](#layout)

 Soldering happens from both the top and bottom of the nRF52840.
 "Helping hands" are highly recommended, as well as a fine-tip soldering iron.